 #5 – Always be on guard

 It doesn’t matter whether the horse belongs to your child or to someone else, they should never let their guard down.
+Child safety around horses is so important.
 Horses move fast and suddenly, and their powerful bodies aren’t always mindful of what—and who—is around them.
 Teach your children to never sit on the ground when caring for their horse’s hooves.
 They should always squat so they can get out of the way quickly.
 You can also teach them horse body language so they can detect subtle changes in the horse’s mood.

 Above all, make sure you and your child are ready to take on the responsibility of a horse.
 If you want to get them a horse of their own, choose one that is age appropriate and take an active role in its care.
 With the right rules and proper supervision, there’s no reason why your child shouldn’t grow up with a love of horses–it’s even been proven to boost their intelligence!